Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 3. Simanatonayana: A ritual to be done in the fourth or fifth month of pregnancy.

-4. Jatakarman: A ritual to be done immediately after a male child is born.
+4. Jatakarman: A ritual done immediately after a male child is born.

-5. Namakarana: Naming ceremony performed on the 12th day of the birth.
+5. Namakarana: Naming ceremony performed on the 12th day of birth.

 6. Nishkramana: A ritual to be done when the child is first taken out of the house.

-7. Annaprashana: When a child starts to eat solid food in the sixth month.
+7. Annaprashana: When a child starts to eat solid food at the sixth month.

 8. Chudakarna: Cutting the child’s hair for the first time.